-In Annapurna sanctuary, there is no issue of having to contend with the altitude and flight problems of the Everest region.
-The ring of impressive crystalline Himalayan ranges like in Annapurna is considered by the Nepalese as a “Sanctuary”.
+In Annapurna sanctuary, there is no issue of having to contend with the altitude and flight problems like in the Everest region.
+The ring of impressive crystalline Himalayan ranges can be view.
+Like an Annapurna is considered by the Nepalese as a “Sanctuary”.
 And it is also known as a place where the gods live.
-The impressive trek leads us from the terraced farmland above Pokhara, on good trails through scattered settlements and abundant forest.
+The impressive trek leads us from the terraced farmland above Pokhara.
+On good trails through scattered settlements and abundant forest.
 This trekking will follow the high ridge of Ghorepani.
-We take a good chance to visit the famous viewpoint, Poon Hill.
+We take a good chance to visit the famous viewpoint call Poon Hill.
 From Poon Hill, we can see the classic Himalaya sunrise view.
 And also we can explore the panoramic mountain views including Mt.
 Dhaulagiri (8167m) to the west.

 Our trek continues through ancient oak and rhododendron forest.
 On the way, we across sparkling streams and past waterfalls.
 The world of snow and ice starts to unfold above us.
 The trail of Modi Khola valley leads us to the sanctuary as the gorge widens.
 We ascend to Machapuchre Base Camp (3,700m) on the lateral moraine of Annapurna South glacier.
 The steady climb up to ABC reveals the full splendor of this natural amphitheater.
 When we reach our destination, we are spoilt with 360-degree views of the Himalayan peak.